Save money with a low mortgage rate

 2008 | 1.06 |

-Calculating the land transfer tax in Montreal, once the value of the property has been determined, is then governed by the following scale:
+Calculating the land transfer tax in Montreal once the value of the property has been determined is then governed by the following scale:

-Value of property | Marginal Tax Rate | |||
+Marginal Tax Rate |

 In New Brunswick, the land transfer tax is currently 1.0% of the assessed value of the property.
 For example, on a purchase of a house assessed to be worth $100,000, the tax payable is $1,000.

-First-time homebuyers who are purchasing in PEI are exempt from paying land transfer tax under the following circumstances:
+First-time home buyers who are purchasing in PEI are exempt from paying land transfer tax under the following circumstances:

-Also, if there is more than one purchaser, both purchasers must qualify as a first-time homebuyer.
+Also, if there is more than one purchaser, both purchasers must qualify as a first-time home buyer.

 Each municipality in Nova Scotia sets their own land transfer tax (also known as Deed Transfer Tax), which can vary from 0.5% to 1.5% of the purchase price.
 For homes in the Halifax area, the land transfer tax is 1.5%.

-For land transfer tax rates outside of the Halifax area, please see the Nova Scotia land transfer tax tables
+For land transfer tax rates outside of the Halifax area, please see the Nova Scotia land transfer tax tables on our Nova Scotia land transfer tax calculator page.

-In the North West Territories, land transfer tax is calculated as a percentage of the property value and mortgage amount as follows:
+In the Northwest Territories, land transfer tax is calculated as a percentage of the property value and mortgage amount as follows:

 In Newfoundland and Labrador, the Registration of Deeds Act, also known as the land transfer tax, is levied on the property value or the mortgage amount as follows: